 - Stimulates various different parts of the brain.
 By anticipating an opponent’s shot, a player uses the prefrontal cortex for strategic planning.
 The aerobic exercise from the physical activity of the game stimulates the hippocampus, the part of the brain that is responsible for allowing us to form and retain long-term facts and events.

 - Table-tennis became an Olympic sport in 1988.

 - Countries to have won Olympic medals during the Olympic Games are China, South Korea, Japan, North Korea, Germany, Sweden, France, Singapore, Yugoslavia, Denmark, Hong Kong, and Chinese Taipei.

-- The International Table Tennis Federation (ITTF) has 220 member associations which is tied with volleyball for the highest number among all federations under the International Olympic Committte (IOC).
+- The International Table Tennis Federation (ITTF) has 226 member associations which is the highest number among all federations under the International Olympic Committte (IOC).